Thinking of installing a biomass stove or boiler? There are a few things you might want to consider before making a decision.

 Biomass heating systems burn wood pellets, chips or logs to provide warmth in a single room or to power central heating and hot water boilers.

 A stove burns logs or pellets to heat a single room – and may be fitted with a back boiler to provide water heating as well.
 A boiler burns logs, pellets or chips, and is connected to a central heating and hot water system.
-A wood-fuelled biomass boiler could save you more than £800 a year compared to an old electric heating system.
+A wood-fuelled biomass boiler could save you up to £1,350 a year compared to an old electric heating system.

 If you live in Scotland, take a look at case studies and examples where homeowners have installed a wood-fuelled heating system.